ShardFenix/CrappyCode/README.md

 # CrappyCode
 This is a collection of programming horror stories that I have encountered over the years.
 Most of these were found as I was working at an insurance company.
+They are face-palmy enough that I decided to share them.
+Perhaps you can learn some lessons from these stories, just as I have.

 ### The Case of the Uncommitted, Untested, Unoptimized Code
 We owned a batch job that ran daily.
 Until this incident, we'd never had a problem with it.
 One day, it started throwing OutOfMemory Exceptions - likely due to our rapidly growing customer base.
 I looked at the stack trace to find the line it was blowing up on (as you do), and I opened up my Subversion client to check out the code.